Plrrb/3d-tictactoe/README.md

 # 3D tic tac toe
-A 3D tic tac toe game made in Python, in 3d tic tac toe there are 3 boards in the terminal, each board on screen is a layer on a 3D cube in this order \[back\] \[middle\] \[front\]
+A 3D tic tac toe game made in Python,\n in 3d tic tac toe there are 3 boards in the terminal,\n each board on screen is a layer on a 3D cube in this order \[back\] \[middle\] \[front\]

 # How to play